- Brand name

-If any of the following happen, tell your doctor or nurse immediately, or if not in hospital already go to Accident and Emergency at your nearest hospital:
+If any of the following happen, tell the doctor or nurse immediately, or if not in hospital already go to Accident and Emergency at your nearest hospital:

-- Sudden swelling of your lips, face, throat or tongue, a severe rash, swallowing or breathing problems.
+- Sudden swelling of the lips, face, throat or tongue, a severe rash, swallowing or breathing problems.
 These may be signs of a severe allergic reaction (anaphylaxis) and may be life-threatening.

 - Diarrhoea that becomes severe or does not go away, or stools that contains blood or mucus.

-Do not take any diarrhoea medicine without checking with your doctor.
+Do not take any diarrhoea medicine without checking with the doctor.

-Occasionally, Zinforo may be associated with changes in your blood that may require your doctor or nurse to do certain blood tests.
+Occasionally, Zinforo may be associated with changes in the blood that may require the doctor or nurse to do certain blood tests.

 After finishing Zinforo